Severe Thunderstorm Warning issued for Nassau, Suffolk by NWS - News Break

 Severe Thunderstorm Warning issued for Nassau, Suffolk by NWS

-Effective: 2021-07-08 17:34:00 EDT Expires: 2021-07-08 18:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Continuous cloud to ground lightning is occurring with these storms.
+Effective: 2021-07-08 17:16:00 EDT Expires: 2021-07-08 18:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Large hail and damaging winds and continuous cloud to ground lightning is occurring with this storm.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Torrential rainfall is occurring with these storms, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Nassau; Suffolk A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 600 PM EDT FOR WESTERN SUFFOLK AND SOUTHEASTERN NASSAU COUNTIES At 533 PM EDT, the leading edge of a severe thunderstorm was located along a line extending from Plainview to near Farmingdale to Amityville.
-The storm was moving northeast at 25 mph.
+Target Area: Nassau; Suffolk The National Weather Service in Upton NY has issued a * Severe Thunderstorm Warning for Western Suffolk County in southeastern New York Southeastern Nassau County in southeastern New York * Until 600 PM EDT. * At 516 PM EDT, a severe thunderstorm was located over Wantagh, or over Freeport, moving northeast at 35 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Minor hail damage to vehicles is possible.
-Expect wind damage to trees and power lines.
-These severe storms will be near Huntington Station around 540 PM EDT.
-Deer Park, Babylon and Dix Hills around 545 PM EDT.
-Northport around 550 PM EDT.
-Brentwood, Commack and Bay Shore around 555 PM EDT.
-Islip and Hauppauge around 600 PM EDT.
-Smithtown around 605 PM EDT.
-Ronkonkoma around 610 PM EDT.
-Stony Brook and Holbrook around 615 PM EDT.
+Expect wind damage to trees and power lines. * This severe thunderstorm will be near Massapequa around 520 PM EDT.
+Levittown, Hicksville and Amityville around 525 PM EDT.
+Lindenhurst, Plainview and Farmingdale around 530 PM EDT.
+Babylon, Melville and Woodbury around 535 PM EDT.
+Huntington Station, Deer Park and Dix Hills around 540 PM EDT.
+Islip, Brentwood and Bay Shore around 545 PM EDT.
+Commack, Hauppauge and Northport around 550 PM EDT.
+Smithtown around 555 PM EDT.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0